Ultimaker/Meta/code_conventions.md

 * Members: Implement functions Top-Down, starting with constructors/deconstructors in case of classes.
 That way, a class implementation can be read as a page from a book: from top to bottom providing clarity.
 This can be an issue for declarative language constructs like C/C++ , but then it's good practice to use forward declarations.
 * Go from public, protected to private.
 Reasoning behind this is similar.
 When using a class, one is more interested in the public items.
 For inheriting the protected ones can be interesting, while the private parts should only be meaningfull to the maintainer of the class.
 This helps with the OOP paradigm of implementation hiding.
-* Optional arguments should always be at the end of the argument list.

 Strings
 ----